Jamie Pedersen: Washington State Legislature

 Pedersen was elected to the Washington House of Representatives from Washington's 43rd legislative district in downtown Seattle in 2006.
-He won a very competitive six-way Democratic primary election on September 19, 2006, with 23-percent of the vote.
-His nearest competitor, former Seattle City Council President Jim Street, was only 229 votes behind with 22-percent.
-The race was the most expensive House contest in Washington state history, with the six Democratic candidates raising almost $500,000 among them.
+He won a very competitive six-way Democratic primary election on September 19, 2006, with 23 percent of the vote, defeating former Seattle City Council President Jim Street by 229 votes.
+The primary was the most expensive House contest in Washington state history at the time, with the candidates raising almost $500,000 among them.
 His election campaign won the support of the Gay & Lesbian Victory Fund, which provided financial and strategic assistance.
 In the general election, he faced only nominal Republican opposition, defeating his opponent by a margin of more than four-to-one.
 He was re-elected unopposed in 2008, 2010 and 2012.

 Pedersen was one of a number of Washington legislators who were briefly the subject of controversy in 2013 over expense claims uncovered in an Associated Press investigation.
 Pedersen had used $384 in tax funds to purchase art for his office; Pedersen explained that legislators receive an allowance for furnishing their offices and he had, typically, not used his entire allotment.